Skip to content

 View on GitHub

 "Quantum Walk" is an approach for developing and designing quantum algorithms.
-It can be thought as a quantum analogy to classical random walk.
-This generic technique underlies many quantum algorithms, in particular, the Grover's search algorithm, can be viewed as a quantum walk.
+Consider it as a quantum analogy to the classical random walk.
+This generic technique underlies many quantum algorithms.
+In particular, the Grover's search algorithm can be viewed as a quantum walk.

 Figure 1.
 A graph for a random walk on a circle.